sarakubik/Machine_learning_pill_identifier/README.md

 My mom takes over 20 pills a day.
 Most have to do with her having strokes, diabetes, cancer and other health-related issues.
 She told me that after she organizes the pills into groups to take each day, she can't identify most of the pills.
 I had my light bulb idea moment!

 So this respository contains the files I'm using to build a smart phone machine learning pill identifyer to process and work on the edge.
+I've written up the steps for this project and published them here: https://www.hackster.io/sara-kubik/edge-impulse-pill-identifier-7c1219

 Sara Kubik
 sarakubikphd@gmail.com